 Experimental results

 The proposed method has been implemented on top of the VTM6.0 with default setting and tested using JVET SDR common test condition [3].
-The experimental results for Method I reportedly show 0.01% (-0.xx%) BD-rate changes with 100% (xxx%) and 101% (xxx%) encoding and decoding run-time compared to VTM6.0 as anchor in RA(LB) configurations.
-The experimental results for Method II reportedly show 0.02% (-xxx%) BD-rate changes with 100% (xxx%) and 101% (xxx%) encoding and decoding run-time compared to VTM6.0 as anchor in RA(LB) configurations.
-Finally, the experimental results for Method III reportedly show -0.04% (xxx%) BD-rate changes with 103% (xxx%) and 101% (xxx%) encoding and decoding run-time compared to VTM6.0 as anchor in RA(LB) configurations.
+The experimental results for Method I reportedly show 0.01% (0.01%) BD-rate changes with negligible run-time compared to VTM6.0 as anchor in RA(LB) configurations.
+The experimental results for Method II reportedly show 0.02% (0.04%) BD-rate changes with negligible run-time changes compared to VTM6.0 as anchor in RA(LB) configurations.
+Finally, the experimental results for Method III reportedly show -0.04% (-0.05%) BD-rate changes with 103% (106%) and 101% (101%) encoding and decoding run-time compared to VTM6.0 as anchor in RA(LB) configurations.

 Method I: Block size restriction on PROF